XiangyuSha/my-restaurant/README.md

 # my-restaurant
-This is a web app for restaurant booking management.
+This is the initial version of my web app for restaurant booking management.

+The web contains a single form that allows the customers input.
+The frontend used a HTML file with CSS and Vanilla JavaScript (using plain JavaScript without any additional frameworks and libraries).

-Our primary user interface:
+The primary user interface looks like:

 ![UI](https://github.com/XiangyuSha/my-restaurant/blob/main/image/UI.png)